nizz009/twt-resources/README.md

 ### Note:
 <ol>
-  <li>The slides for Episode 2 and 3 have added to their respective folders.</li>
+  <li>The slides for Episode 2, 3 and 4 have added to their respective folders.</li>
-  <li>The slides for Episode 1 and 4 will be available soon.</li>
+  <li>The slides for Episode 1 will be available soon.</li>